 To configure notification settings, open the 'Settings' menu.
-It is located in the top right corner of the application, on the top toolbar.
+It is located in the upper toolbar 'Help' → 'Settings' or in the bottom left corner of the application, in the toolbar.

 To configure chart settings, open the 'Settings' menu.
-It is located in the top right corner of the application, on the top toolbar.
+It is located in the upper toolbar 'Help' → 'Settings' or in the bottom left corner of the application, in the toolbar.

 The Chart tab contains settings for charts that will be applied by default to newly-opened charts.